 You don’t always need to hire a plumber to bleed a radiator.
 Sometimes, it is something that you can do yourself with the correct know-how.
 Safe bleeding lets you reduce your energy bills and improve the efficiency of your heating system.

-Usually, the signs that you need to bleed your radiator are obvious.
+Usually, the signs that you need to bleed your radiator are obvious such as a cold radiator or gurgling noises.
 The top section (furthest from the inlet pipe) feels cold to the touch, while the bottom feels warm around fifteen minutes after turning on your heating.
 This happens when a pocket of air becomes trapped at the top, creating an insulating barrier that prevents the warm water from transferring heat energy to the surrounding metal.

-Check out the following steps to get rid of cold sections on your radiator and get the toasty-warm interiors you crave.
+Check out the simple steps to get rid of cold sections on your radiator and get the toasty-warm interiors you crave.

 Step 1: Turn Your Heating To Full Temperature

 First, switch on your heating, turn your radiators to full and wait several minutes.
 The heat will help to push any unwanted pressure out of the system and allow you to check the temperature distribution across the radiator.